 High blood pressure, high cholesterol, diabetes and obesity have all been linked to Alzheimer’s disease and other types of dementia.

 “Over time, many medical conditions can be really hard on your brain health because your body can only tolerate so much,” says Dr. Vaysbrot.

 There are some risk factors for dementia, like genetics, that you can’t control.
 But you can lower your risk of cognitive decline by staying physically active; maintaining a healthy weight; quitting smoking; managing stress; and keeping your blood pressure, cholesterol and blood sugar in a healthy range.

-Social interaction, new relationships and stimulating conversations are integral to brain health, too.
+Social interaction, new relationships and stimulating conversations are integral to brain health too.

 Get at least 30 minutes of exercise three times a week.
 Exercise increases oxygen to the brain, boosts brain waste disposal and stimulates your motor and sensory systems.

-“If you’re exercising, you’re exercising your brain,” Dr. Bixby says.
+“If you’re exercising, you’re exercising your brain,” Dr. Vaysbrot says.
 “If your brain is not getting oxygen from exercise and clearing this debris on a regular basis, you’re decreasing the possibility of fighting off disease and the aging process.”

-Stress and its associated hormone cortisol can, over time, cause an inflammatory response that leads to the formation of free radicals that may damage normal brain functions, says Dr. Bixby.
+Stress and its associated hormone cortisol can, over time, cause an inflammatory response that leads to the formation of free radicals that may damage normal brain functions, says Dr. Vaysbrot.
 Develop tools to get through stressful moments, like breathing exercises, journaling or yoga.